Whooping cough, also called pertussis, is a highly contagious bacterial infection of the lungs and airways.

 You can get whooping cough if you come into close contact with someone with the infection.

-A person with whooping cough is infectious from about six days after they were infected – when they just have cold-like symptoms – until three weeks after the coughing bouts start.
+A person with whooping cough is infectious from about 6 days after they were infected – when they just have cold-like symptoms – until three weeks after the coughing bouts start.

 Antibiotic treatment can reduce the length of time someone is infectious.

-See your GP or phone 111 if you or your child:
+Speak to your GP practice or phone 111 if:

 Treatment for whooping cough depends on your age and how long you’ve had the infection.